-- A collaboration with Stony Brook University measured aging based not on people's chronological age but on remaining life expectancy, people's health and cognitive function among other measures.
-It calculated that Americans who were 73.4 years old in 2007 would be as healthy as 65 year olds in 1965. - Research found cognitive function may be a better indicator of the impact of aging on an economy than age-distribution, with chronological age imposing less of a social and economic burden if the population is "functionally" younger.
+- Researchers from IIASA and Stony Brook University measured aging based not on people's chronological age but on remaining life expectancy, people's health and cognitive function among other measures.
+It calculated that Americans who were 73.4 years old in 2007 would be as healthy as 65 year olds in 1965.
+This ongoing collaboration also recently (1) quantified the policy trade-offs to support aging populations, (2) analyzed how faster increases in human life expectancy could lead to slower population aging, and (3) has produced a suite of measurements that could replace conventional measures of age.

+- Research found cognitive function may be a better indicator of the impact of aging on an economy than age-distribution, with chronological age imposing less of a social and economic burden if the population is "functionally" younger.
 The study was published in the Proceedings of the National Academy of Sciences (PNAS) and included participants from the US. - A study, published in PNAS, with NCAR and NOAA with funding from the US Department of Energy, EPA, and the Hewlett Foundation found that changes in population, including aging and urbanization, could significantly affect global emissions of carbon dioxide over the next 40 years.

-Other IIASA-US collaborations research fertility and the factors, such as religion and recession, that affect it:
+Other US-IIASA collaborations research fertility and the factors, such as religion and recession, that affect it:

 - An investigation found the recent global economic recession had halted the rising fertility in the US that had begun in 1998.
-And another study showed how differing fertility rates could play a role in deciding America's long-term political future. - With funding from the Pew Research Centre, IIASA is conducting a demographic assessment of the religious structure of populations in select countries including the US.
+And another study showed how differing fertility rates could play a role in deciding America's long-term political future. - With funding from the Pew Research Centre, IIASA conducted a demographic assessment of the religious structure of populations in select countries including the US.
 An earlier study from 2010 projected that the US Hispanic Catholic population will increase from its current 10% to 18% of the American population by 2043.

-Finally in 2011, IIASA's demographers assembled a global panel of experts, including researchers from the State University of New York, NCAR, University of Buffalo, Population Council and the Harvard School of Public Health.
+Finally in 2011, IIASA's demographers assembled a global panel of experts, including researchers from State University of New York, NCAR, University of Buffalo, Population Council and the Harvard School of Public Health.
 Together, they issued the Laxenburg Declaration which outlined the demographic challenges for sustainable development.